What is ABA therapy?

 Not all BCBAs, therapists, and therapy centers are great.

 Some of them are poorly run and the methods used are imprecise and borderline abusive.
 Though less and less common, that may explain some of why you sometimes hear horror stories about ABA.
 It is also a data-driven type of therapy where every therapists should be literally taking data dozens of times per hour.
 If an ABA center doesn’t run this way then you should likely look elsewhere for therapy.
 That data collection is used to track what’s working and what’s not.
 I can’t emphasize this enough, if you’re looking to start ABA therapy for your child, shop around!
-Visit different centers and ask people to share their experience.
+Visit different centers and ask people to share their experiences.
 This is an important decision that will hopefully change your child’s life for the better.
 Additionally, don’t hesitate to speak your mind if the therapists are doing something that makes you feel uncomfortable.